typescript-eslint/typescript-eslint/packages/typescript-estree/README.md

    * When value is `false`, these nodes will be parsed as type `Literal`.
    */
   useJSXTextNode?: boolean;

-  /**
-   * Create additional ParenthesizedExpression nodes when they are needed */ preserveParens?: boolean;
 }

 const PARSE_DEFAULT_OPTIONS: ParseOptions = {